bpesquet/pytorch-tutorial/pytorch_tutorial/multilayer_perceptron/README.md

 ## Model definition

 A PyTorch model is defined by combining elementary blocks, known as *modules*.

-Here, we use the [Sequential](https://pytorch.org/docs/stable/generated/torch.nn.Sequential.html) class as a container for these blocks.
-Its ouput is a scalar value squashed into the $[0,1]$ range by the [Sigmoid](<https://pytorch.org/docs/stable/generated/torch.nn.Sigmoid.html>) activation function.
+Here, we use the [Sequential](https://pytorch.org/docs/stable/generated/torch.nn.Sequential.html) class as a container of [Linear](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html) layers.
+The model ouput is a scalar value squashed into the $[0,1]$ range by the [Sigmoid](<https://pytorch.org/docs/stable/generated/torch.nn.Sigmoid.html>) activation function.

+### Model implementation

 ```python
 # Create a MultiLayer Perceptron with 2 inputs, a hidden layer and 1 output